Pejepscot: Pejepscot Site

 The Pejepscot Site is a prehistoric archaeological site on the banks of the Androscoggin River in Topsham, Maine.
 The site is a small Native American habitation site dating to the Late woodland or early classic stage.
 It was discovered in the 1980s during planning for a water power project on the river above Brunswick Falls.

 Merrymeeting Bay Pioneers Project

-In 2020 the Merrymeeting Bay Pioneers Project found a 17th-century dwelling in a field at the Hunter Farm on Foreside Road in Topsham.
-The home, found in a field, was built with wood, clay, and stone.
-Stones were placed below the timbers to keep them from rotting.
+In 2020, the Merrymeeting Bay Pioneers Project found a 17th-century dwelling in a field at the Hunter Farm on Foreside Road in Topsham.
+The home, built in a field, was made of wood, clay, and stone.
+Stones were placed beneath the timbers to keep them from rotting.

 Fort Andross

 In 2018, an archaeological excavation found pottery from the 1800s in the parking lot of Fort Andross.
 Representatives from Maine Preservation also discovered a 3-foot wall dating to the same era.